NairSiddharth/Bullpen/_posts/2025-12-28-rockets-trade-targets-raise-ceiling.md

 This season, Monk's averaging 12.4 ppg and 2.3 apg in 22.8 mpg, down from 28+ minutes the previous two years.
 A quick glance shows a down year stats-wise, but Monk's talent hasn't gone anywhere.
 In [2023-24](https://www.nba.com/stats/player/1628370/by-position?Season=2023-24) and [2024-25](https://www.nba.com/stats/player/1628370/by-position?Season=2024-25), Monk averaged over 5 assists per game while allowing 44.5% shooting to opposing guards ([defensive ratings of 115.1 and 114.5 respectively](https://www.nba.com/stats/player/1628370/by-position?Season=2023-24)).
 He's not an elite defender, but he's competent in team schemes.
 His shooting is the concern.
 Monk's career [35.3% from three](https://www.espn.com/nba/player/_/id/4066262/malik-monk) is below league average, but he takes them at volume (5+ attempts per game).
 The shot-making ability is there even if the efficiency isn't elite.

 For Houston, Monk would slide into the starting point guard spot next to Amen Thompson.
-He'd operate as a secondary playmaker behind Sengun, taking pressure off Amen to orchestrate an offense he's not ready to run.
+He'd operate as a secondary playmaker behind Şengün, taking pressure off Amen to orchestrate an offense he's not ready to run.
 The fit is clean on paper.
 Monk can create his own shot, hit open threes at a passable rate, and won't get hunted defensively in the playoffs.
 That checks the boxes Houston needs.

 <div class="wide">
 <figure>